Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 31 Januari 2026 06.36.08 UTC
+- WIB: Sabtu, 31 Januari 2026 09.43.28 UTC
-- WITA: Sabtu, 31 Januari 2026 07.36.08 UTC
+- WITA: Sabtu, 31 Januari 2026 10.43.28 UTC
-- WIT: Sabtu, 31 Januari 2026 08.36.08 UTC
+- WIT: Sabtu, 31 Januari 2026 11.43.28 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

-Kategori: motivational
+Kategori: success